ishaandhamija/esp-image-tagging/README.md

 1. Clone the repository.
 2. `cd` into the project folder and run the command `python manage.py migrate`.
 It will run all the migrations in your local database.
+3. Setup your virtual environment and run the command `pip install -r requirements.txt`.
+It will download all the required libraries for the project.

 ## Run the service